 1. Garmin Edge 530: Best bike computer overall

 The Garmin Edge 530 does it all without the top-end price.
 That means complete connectivity with ANT+, Bluetooth and Wi-Fi, a full color screen with adaptive brightness, a decent 20 hours of battery with optional expansion pack for 80 hours, plus all of Garmin's ever advancing Connect IQ apps.
 Connect sensors and enjoy Garmin's analytics to help you actually use that data to see visible improvements in performance.

 The turn-by-turn navigation is the best you can get on a cycle computer with smart rerouting should you go off track and very clear maps on the color display.
 The only thing you don't get is touchscreen and address specific routing, but if they're not deal breakers then this is a great way to have it all without breaking the bank.

-The Wahoo Elemnt Bolt is one of the rare bike computers that's been designed to be super aerodynamic so it's works with your bike.
+The Wahoo Elemnt Bolt is one of those rare GPS bike computers that's been designed to be super-aerodynamic so it's works with your bike.
 It's also light at 2.2oz and - as you'd imagine from those speed focused specs - it's crammed with features for the serious rider.

 The Garmin Edge 1030 is the company's flagship bike computer meaning this does it all.
 It might not be the smallest or lightest at 4.3oz but it uses every bit of that to cram in everything you could want on a ride.
 That means a large color touchscreen display, ANT+, Bluetooth and Wi-Fi, advanced turn-by-turn navigation that works well plus a 20-hour battery life that can be extended with an add-on pack.